WWF Superstars (handheld video game): Gameplay

 All wrestlers have the same moves, with the exception of individualized strike attacks.
-The moveset consists of attack moves (punch and kick), a bodyslam, grappling moves that can only be performed when you pick your opponent up from the mat (piledriver, suplex, headlock with punches), ground attack moves (elbow or knee drop), Irish whip moves (clothesline and dropkick), and flying turnbuckle moves (elbow or knee drop).
+The moveset consists of attack moves (punch and kick), a bodyslam, grappling moves that can only be performed when the players pick an opponent up from the mat (piledriver, suplex, headlock with punches), ground attack moves (elbow or knee drop), Irish whip moves (clothesline and dropkick), and flying turnbuckle moves (elbow or knee drop).
 Players can also wrestle outside the ring by throwing their opponent over the ropes or by performing a dropkick through the ropes.
 Throwing the opponent out of the ring can be done once per match and causes considerable damage.

 Once a player selects a wrestler, they must defeat the other four in a series of matches to be named WWF World Heavyweight Champion.
 On completion, the player gets a portrait picture of their chosen superstar.